A few Lessons for Jazz Ukulele to Get Started With

 Upper Partials or extensions for chords are the 9th, 11th, and 13ths of a chord.
 The 9, 11 and 13 can be altered chord tones depending on the type: e.g: b9, #9, #11, b13.
 These numbers, the 9, 11 and 13 refer to the scale tone/chord tone relative to the major scale used for building all chords.

-What is the different between a Scale and a Mode? • Updated: Apr 6, 2020
+What is the Difference Between a Scale and a Mode?

-The term scale and mode are used interchangeably, and in a strict theory sense, there is a big difference between a scale and a mode or modal scale.
-They are NOT the same, even if they are the same notes.
-A scale and mode can contain the same notes.
+The terms "scale" and "mode" are often used interchangeably, but strictly speaking, there is a significant difference between them in music theory.
+Although they may share the same set of notes, a scale and a mode or modal scale are not the same thing.
+It's important to note that a scale and a mode can contain the same notes.

 Two Feel, bVImaj7 bIImaj7, Basie Ending, Single, Double and Triple Tags, Chromatic, Take 'A' Train Ending, Shave and a Hair Cut, Lawrence Welk Ending.
 These are common classic songs ending that are used over and over in the standard song repertoire.